Linguistics Course Catalog

 5 units

 Discusses topics in the phonology, syntax, and semantics of Romance languages, with emphasis left to the discretion of the instructor.
 Students read original research articles and pursue empirical investigation of Romance languages by collecting data from scholarly publications, fieldwork, and/or corpus analysis.
 Some knowledge of Italian, French, or Spanish is required.
-Prerequisite(s): course 111 or 112, and course 101.
+Prerequisite(s): LING 101, and LING 111 or LING 112.

 LING 182